-If a woman misses a period or other signs suggest she may be pregnant, it is a good idea to take a test.
+If a female misses a period or other signs suggest she may be pregnant, it is a good idea to take a test.

-A woman should know as early as she can if she is pregnant, as she will probably need to monitor her health more carefully, and she may need to make some lifestyle changes.
+A female should know as early as she can if she is pregnant, as she will probably need to monitor her health more carefully, and she may need to make some lifestyle changes.

 Fast facts on pregnancy tests